caroseca/SI507-HW6/README.md

 * **What is happening in line 12 (**
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )? **Explain, briefly (<= 2 sentences).**
-This line finds out how many items are contained within the list tag and identifies those items with an ```#items``` tag.
+This line finds out how many items are contained within the list tag and identifies those items with an `#items` tag that is used later on to report the length of all the list items.

 * **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**
 The background color of this page is white without javascript; the CSS stylesheet gives a grayish color to the `<p>` tag only.

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly. ~~Then edit the code to make those boxes some shade of blue, of your choosing.~~**
 The `<p>` tag is included in the CSS stylesheet (for our purposes, lines 44-58), so it only targets those HTML elements with that tag.
 The border size, type, and, color are also included in that styling.
-Changed the color of the boxes to blue.
+Changed the color of the boxes to a periwinkle-ish blue.

 * **~~Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.~~
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**